geotools/geotools/docs/user/library/api/envelope.rst

 OpenGIS Envelope
 ^^^^^^^^^^^^^^^^

-OpenGIS records a "rectangle" as a bounds along the axis mentioned by the CoordinateReferneceSystem object.
+OpenGIS records a "rectangle" as a bounds along the axis mentioned by the CoordinateReferenceSystem object.
 You can use this idea to record a simple rectangle in space, a height range and and a range in time as needed.

 .. image:: /images/envelope2.PNG